soderlind/super-admin-all-sites-menu/README.md

 - Doesn't use `switch_to_blog()` i.e. it's faster and uses less resources than the WP Admin Bar My Sites menu.
 - Subsite menu data are stored locally in IndexedDB (did I say it's fast?).
-The local storage is updated when a site is added or deleted, or when Restriced Site Access is activated or deactivated.
+The local storage is updated when a site is added or deleted, or when Restricted Site Access is activated or deactivated.
 - When subsite menu data is updated, AJAX is used and it's done in increments (100 sites per increment).
 - List all subsites.
 WP Admin Bar My Sites only list sites you're a local admin on.
 - Mark sites that has [restricted site access](https://github.com/10up/restricted-site-access) with a red icon.